archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     LlamaIndex (formerly GPT Index) bridges LLMs with external data sources—documents, PDFs, APIs, SQL databases—by ingesting, indexing, and enabling semantic retrieval over heterogeneous corpora.
 Its key features include document chunking, embedding, indexing strategies, and retriever models that supply context to LLMs, making them expert-aware and less prone to hallucination.
     </p>
     <p>
-    Collectively, these frameworks empower developers to create end-to-end “AI pipelines” for tasks such as document Q&A, chatbots, contextual agents, and retrieval-augmented applications using standardized but flexible building blocks.
+    Collectively, these frameworks empower developers to create end-to-end "AI pipelines" for tasks such as document Q&A, chatbots, contextual agents, and retrieval-augmented applications using standardized but flexible building blocks.
     </p>
   </details>